Saturday, 31 December 2011

 It was only 2 hours till closing time when I arrived at the Orsay Museum.
 The ticket queue was so long I thought it would take at least 30 minutes to get through it.
 With the Paris Museum Pass in hand, I quickly looked for the line for pass holders and I got my arse into the museum in less than 10 minutes.
 The Paris Museum Pass certainly comes in handy to beat long queues.

-Friday 18 November 2011
+Friday, 18 November 2011

 Review: Courtyard @ Heeren Hotel in Historical Malacca

-If you're planning a trip to the historical city of Malacca, consider staying at Courtyard @ Heeren Hotel which is a boutique hotel with reasonable prices.
+If you're planning a trip to the historical city of Malacca, consider staying at Courtyard @ Heeren hotel which is a boutique hotel with reasonable prices.

 The hotel's location along Jalan Tun Tan Cheng Lock (formerly known as Heeren Street) makes it extremely convenient to explore the area.
 Popular places like Jonker Walk, Stadhuys and St Paul's Hill are all within walking distance.

 Finding the hotel is easy on foot, but since we were driving, I could not find the way and had to call up the hotel for directions.
-The lady who answered the call asked for our licence plate and was waiting in front of the hotel as we approached it.
+The lady who answered the call asked for our license plate and was waiting in front of the hotel as we approached it.
 She then hopped into the car and directed us to the car park which is located at the back of the hotel.

 When driving along Jalan Tun Tan Cheng lock, watch out for the green vertical signboard on your left.
 Liam could spot it a mile away despite being in Malaysia for the first time and not familiar with the local names.
 So I don't think you'd miss it.